betterwithranch/daemon_objects/README.md

     end

+### Environment

+You can pass an environment argument to the consumer in two ways.
+If the project is using Rails, it will automatically use `Rails.env`.
+Otherwise, you can use the `DAEMON_ENV` environment variable.

+### Application directory

+Application directory can be set a number of ways.
+If the project is using Rails, the application directory is `Rails.root`.
+If the task was started with Rake, it will be `Rake.original_dir`.
+You can also override this value by defining an `app_directory` method in the `DaemonBase` subclass.

+    class MyDaemon < DaemonObjects::Base
+      def app_directory
+        "/some/other/directory"
+      end
+    end

 ### Rake tasks

 Once you have defined the daemon, you can control it with rake tasks.
 To access the rake tasks,